cuthbertLab/music21/music21/documentation/source/developerReference/usingGit.rst

     Anti-virus software, such as AVG, can cause Eclipse to hang while attempting to fetch packages.

-With Eclipse installed, you may next need to install two plugins: PyDev and EGit.
+With Eclipse installed, you next need to install the plugin PyDev.
-The Eclipse for Java EE has some of these installed.

 PyDev is a Python IDE for Eclipse, which may be used in Python, Jython, and IronPython development.
 EGit is a plugin that allows Eclipse to work with Git